 (2) The Agents' fee is 5.75% in respect of Series A Units and 2.25% in respect of Series F Units.
-The Agents' fees payable in connection with the sale of Units will be paid by the Partnership from monies made available under the Prime Brokerage Facility.
+The Agents' fees payable in connection with the sale of Units will be paid by the Partnership from monies made available under the Loan Facility.

-(including but not limited to legal, accounting and audit, travel and sales expenses), the Partnership will pay the expenses related to the Offering in an amount up to (i) 2.5% of the Gross Proceeds for Gross Proceeds up to \$15,000,000 (to a maximum of \$125,000 in the case of the minimum Offering, with the expected offering expenses equaling \$125,000 in the case of the minimum Offering); and (ii) 2% of the Gross Proceeds for Gross Proceeds above \$15,000,000 (to a maximum of \$1,075,000 in the case of the minimum Offering); with the expected offering expenses equaling \$750,000 in the case of the maximum Offering, with the expected offering expenses equaling \$750,000 in the case of the maximum Offering).
+(3) Before deducting other expenses of the Offering (including but not limited to legal, accounting and audit, travel and sales expenses), the Partnership will pay the expenses related to the Offering in an amount up to (i) 2.5% of the Gross Proceeds for Gross Proceeds up to \$15,000,000 (to a maximum of \$125,000 in the case of the minimum Offering, with the expected offering expenses equaling \$125,000 in the case of the minimum Offering); and (ii) 2% of the Gross Proceeds for Gross Proceeds above \$15,000,000 (to a maximum of \$1,075,000 in the case of the minimum Offering); and (ii) 2% of the Gross Proceeds for Gross Proceeds above \$15,000,000 (to a maximum of \$1,075,000 in the case of the maximum Offering, with the expected offering expenses equaling \$750,000 in the case of the maximum Offering).
 Any Offering expenses (exclusive of the Agents' fee) in excess of such cap will be borne by the General Partner.
-The Partnership's liability in respect of the Offering expenses, together with the Agents' fee, will be paid from monies made available under the Prime Brokerage Facility and are not deductible in computing income of the Partnership pursuant to the Tax Act until the amount borrowed is repaid.
-See "Fees and Expenses - Other Fees and Expenses, Prime Brokerage Facility" and "Canadian Federal Income Tax Considerations".
+The Partnership's liability in respect of the Offering expenses, together with the Agents' fee, will be paid from monies made available under the Loan Facility and are not deductible in computing income of the Partnership pursuant to the Tax Act until the amount borrowed is repaid.
+See "Fees and Expenses - Other Fees and Expenses, Loan Facility" and "Canadian Federal Income Tax Considerations".